yhw086/PowerOutageAnalysis/README.md

 ## Conclusion:
-Finally, we get the p-value, which is 0.5467.
-As 0.05 is our significance threshold, since 0.5467 > 0.05, we fail to reject the null hypothesis that the average duration of power outages during 'Extreme' climate conditions is the same as during 'Normal' climate conditions.
+By detecting the outliers, we find that the number of outliers in Outage.duration is 144.
+Then we would like to address the situation with the original data and with the data removed outilers.
+Therefore, we find that the observed difference for the original data is 186.81, while the observed diffrence for the data removed the outliers is 91.42.
+The p-value is 0.5618 for the original data, and 0.334 for the data removed outliers.
+Fianlly, as 0.05 is our significance threshold, both 0.5618 and 0.3105 are greater than the 0.05, then we fail to reject the null hypothesis that the average duration of power outages during 'Extreme' climate conditions is the same as during 'Normal' climate conditions.
+Since the p-value for the data removed outliers is less than that of the original data, it is possible that probability of observing a absolute difference as extreme or more extreme in outlier-removed data will be less than the original data.
+This could be resonable.
+Consequently, based on the data and the statistical test conducted, we conclude that there is no statistically significant difference in the average duration of power outages between 'Extreme' and 'Normal' climate conditions.

-This result could be resonable.
-Since there are some other possible reason such as internet attack to influence the power outage duration.
-Therefore, even in the normal climate, this will still increase the durations of power outages.
+While the statistical analysis suggests similar outage durations across climate conditions, it's important to acknowledge the role of other potential factors.
+For instance, external influences like cyberattacks or infrastructure vulnerabilities could affect outage durations, irrespective of climate conditions.
+As with any statistical analysis, this conclusion is limited to the scope of the data and the specific statistical method used.
+It does not rule out the possibility of climate having an impact under different conditions or in different contexts.